-Ambiguous Loss: Learning to Live with Unresolved Grief by Pauline Boss recognized as real losses.
+Alzheimer's disease, immigration loss, spouses missing in action) yet are often not recognized as real losses.
 There are no rituals to mark them, no wakes, funerals, sympathy cards or meals by neighbors.
 Without the validation the people often feel frozen in limbo, unsure how to navigate lives that no longer felt familiar.
 The central message of this book is that they can move on.